 There was a surplus of food kits, but there was limited clothing, footwear, and stationary for the children who were the main target group.
 In addition, it was difficult to match the correct size to a recipient.
 The roof of the school is in need of repair.
 Many holes could be seen through the aluminum roof.
 Engagement with the residents during the health screening revealed that a significant number of individuals that were screened were unaware of the seriousness or potential risk factors of having a very high or low blood pressure and/or glucose reading.
 Many were unaware of ways to maintain normality of these vitals, and lack the financial resources or other means to access primary health care service for treatment for treatment or regular check-ups.

 For future missions, we recommend that HHBS keeps a data on all students enrolled at the school such as gender and age to reduce the possibility of a child being left out during distribution.
 Preliminary sorting of donations to be done before shipping to Haiti, to reduce the cost of shipping unnecessary items.
 Due to the high health illiteracy observed, future mission trips should include health education, and training of community leaders such as teachers how to conduct blood pressure reading, and understanding the results.

 This year’s mission trip was a phenomenal success!
 We saw our ambassador membership increase from four to eight!
 Our eight awesome ambassadors came together to carry out HHBS’s mission: to provide service to our brothers and sisters in the community of Croix Des Bouquets.
 Our youngest ambassador to date, Isaiah W. Walker, is 8 years old.

-See the entire gallery of photos from our 2017 Mission Trip below
+See ALL photos from our 2017 Mission Trip below

 Photos by: Lisa Berg